- Discover historic Portuguese cities like Lisbon and Porto

 Day 4: Private Tour of Porto

 Your day begins with a three-hour tour of this UNESCO World Heritage city led by a local expert guide.
-Porto has been a key locale in much of Portugal's rich history, which you can still see on its streets and in its architecture.
-It has been the site of Celtic, Roman, and Moorish occupation, an invasion by Napolean and Spanish troops, and even a civil war.
+Known as "Invicta' (the Unbeaten City), Porto has been a key locale in much of Portugal's rich history, which you can still see on its streets and in its architecture.
+It's witnessed the Celtic, Roman, and Moorish occupation, an invasion by Napolean and Spanish troops, and even a civil war.

-Day 6: Private Tour of Madrid - El Prado Museum
+Day 6: Private Tour of Madrid & the Museo del Prado

 Make sure to have a hearty breakfast to prepare for your full day of exploring Madrid.
 A private guide will pick you up from your hotel and take you on a four-hour walking tour of the city highlights.
 Your guide will adapt to your speed and style, whether you prefer a leisurely stroll or a brisk pace to squeeze in as many sites as possible.